Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Methods

-A 7.9~g single crystal was grown by the travelling solvent floating zone method and was oxygenated through a wet-chemical technique \cite{Mohottala2006} obtaining a single onset transition temperature of $T_{\rm c}=37.5(2)$~K. Magnetization measurements were performed both before and after oxidation.
-For details about the sample growth and characterization, see the supplemental material (SM) \cite{Supplementary}.
-To ensure consistency between our experiments, the sample was always field cooled, and we adopted a slow cooling procedure as described in Ref. \cite{Lee2004} to allow the oxygen to find an optimal configuration before freezing \cite{Lorenz2002,Fratini2010}, see the SM for details \cite{Supplementary}.
+A 7.9~g single crystal was grown by the travelling solvent floating zone method and was oxygenated through a wet-chemical technique \cite{Mohottala2006} obtaining a single onset transition temperature of $T_{\rm c}=37.5(2)$~K. Magnetization measurements were performed both before and after oxidation, see Appendix A. To ensure consistency between our experiments, the sample was always field cooled; The sample was heated to at least 50~K (well above $T_c$ and the Néel temperature $T_N$) before any change of applied magnetic field.
+We adopted a slow cooling procedure as described in Ref.~\onlinecite{Lee2004} to allow the oxygen to find an optimal configuration before freezing \cite{Lorenz2002,Fratini2010}, see Appendix A for details.

 ND was performed at the cold triple axis spectrometers RITA-II at Paul Scherrer Institute (PSI), Switzerland \cite{bahlrita1,bahlrita2} and ThALES at Institute Laue-Langevin (ILL), France \cite{boehm07,ILL_data,Lefmann2015}.
 In both ND experiments, the sample was mounted in a 14.9~T cryo-magnet with the $c$-axis along the field.
 The incoherent elastic energy resolution was $\sim 0.2$~meV (full width at half maximum).
-The crystal was mounted to allow access to wave vectors ${\bf Q}=(h,k,0)$, expressed in units of $(2\pi/a,2\pi/b,0)$ (using orthorhombic notation).
-This allowed us to measure the signal from the stripes, which appears as a quartet of weak peaks around the antiferromagnetic point ${\bf Q_{\rm AFM}}=(1,0,0)$ \cite{Yamada1998}.
+The crystal was mounted to allow access to wave vectors ${\bf Q}=(h,k,0)$, expressed in units of $(2\pi/a,2\pi/b,0)$ (using orthorhombic notation), see Appendix D for details on the instrument setup.
+The sample configuration allowed us to measure the peaks from the stripes, which appears as a quartet of weak peaks around the antiferromagnetic point ${\bf Q_{\rm AFM}}=(1,0,0)$ \cite{Yamada1998}.

+To measure the inter-planar magnetic correlations, the sample was mounted with the $c$-axis in the scattering plane in a horizontal field magnet.
+The experiment was carried out at the RITA-II spectrometer with the same configuration as described above (and in Appendix D).

 The $\mu$SR measurements were carried out at the General Purpose Spectrometer \cite{GPS} and the high transverse field spectrometer HAL9500 \cite{HAL9500}, both located at PSI.
 We used a smaller piece of the same sample and applied the magnetic field along the $c$ axis.
-See SM \cite{Supplementary} for details on the experimental techniques.
+See Appendix C for details on the $\mu$SR measurements and data analysis.

+We performed hard X-ray diffraction experiments at the BW5 beamline at HASYLAB, Deutsches Elektronen-Synchrotron, Hamburg, Germany.
+Here we looked for a signature of charge-density waves.
+The sample was cut into a thin slice ($d = 1.4$~mm) in order to reduce the absorption, meaning that 10 \% of the incoming beam was transmitted through the sample.

+The magnetization measurements were carried with the magnetic field applied along the $c$-axis in a vibrating sample magnetometer (VSM) in a Physical Properties Measurement System (PPMS) located at the Technical University of Denmark.